theoneste2060/ML-assignment-group-3/README.md

-# Machine Learning Project with Gradio and Web Components
+# Machine Learning Project with Gradio and API with HTML interface

-This project consists of two main components: a Gradio-based interface for direct model interaction and a separate web application with an API backend.
+This project consists of two a Gradio-based interface for direct model interaction and a separate web application with an API backend using flask.

 ## Project Structure